nearform/nf-present/README.md

 See https://github.com/nearform/remark-boilerplate for a full example.

 Using `nf-present` will start a server where you can access the slide deck.
+Install a skin in your slide deck to change the look/feel (you probably want `@nearform/remark-skin`).